core-wg/echo-request-tag/point-to-point.md

 > available for similar cost that provide the needed properties it seems
 > more robust to suggest their use in place of the persistent counter.

-The additions of GENERIC-SHORT-ECHO, especially on "source of truth", should help in describing this and limiting any ill-effects.
+The additions of GENERIC-SHORT-ECHO, especially on "authority over synchronized property", should help in describing this and limiting any ill-effects.

 If the client is *not* trusted, we're fast into the order of magnitude of